CMSgov/CMCS-DSG-DSS-Certification-Staging/Conditions for Enhanced Funding/readme.md

 -	States can hold a tabletop BCP/DR test to meet this provision.
 However, states should plan for the real live BCP/DR testing to ensure their contractors can meet the state’s defined Recovery Time Objective and Recovery Point Objective.

 ### ConOps
 -	A Concept of Operations (ConOps) is a user-oriented document that “describes systems characteristics for a proposed system from a user's perspective.
-A CONOPS also describes the user organization, mission, and objectives from an integrated systems point of view and is used to communicate overall quantitative and qualitative system characteristics to stakeholders." **(add footnote)**
+A CONOPS also describes the user organization, mission, and objectives from an integrated systems point of view and is used to communicate overall quantitative and qualitative system characteristics to stakeholders."[^1]
 -	A ConOps "describes the proposed system in terms of the user needs it will fulfill, its relationship to existing systems or procedures, and the ways it will be used.
 CONOPS can be tailored for many purposes, for example, to obtain consensus among the acquirer, developers, supporters, and user agencies on the operational concept of a proposed system.
-Additionally, a CONOPS may focus on communicating the user's needs to the developer or the developer's ideas to the user and other interested parties." **(add footnote)**
+Additionally, a CONOPS may focus on communicating the user's needs to the developer or the developer's ideas to the user and other interested parties."[^2]

 ### Security & Privacy
 -	Internal security and privacy personnel that is not part of the original MES DDI team can be the independent assessor to evaluate the security and privacy risk posture of the MES module.